mikegehard/ai-assisted-agile-agents/README.md

 * Loading context into system prompt
 * Loading context from previous messages into later prompts or use an LLM to create new prompt?
 * Ramp up on prompt engineering here to figure out the best approach
+* Using summaries created by an LLM can help with context size to keep costs down and responses faster.

 ## Random thoughts